Pushing Photons with Electrons: Observation of the Polariton Drag Effect

-Recent theoretical work taking into account the polaron effect on an exciton interacting with a Fermi sea \cite{CotletPolaronDrag2018} has predicted that applied DC current will give a drag force on exciton-polarons, and that the effect will also be significant when the excitons are coupled to photons, as in an exciton-polariton system \cite{Sidler2017}.
+Recent theoretical work taking into account the polaron effect on an exciton interacting with a Fermi sea \cite{CotletPolaronDrag2018} has predicted that applied direct current will give a drag force on exciton-polarons, and that the effect will also be significant when the excitons are coupled to photons, as in an exciton-polariton system \cite{Sidler2017}.
 However, the drag effect can be understood even apart from the polaron effect as a purely collisional exchange of momentum due to Coulombic collisions between electrons and the excitonic part of a polariton, as discussed, e.g., in Ref. \onlinecite{hartwell} and references therein.
 Other work \cite{BermanPRB2010, BermanPhysLetA2010, BermanACSNano2014} envisioned a drag effect between separated layers of excitons and free electrons, but this is not crucial for the effect, as free electrons can also move in the same quantum wells as the excitons.

-{\bf Experiment}.
-Exciton-polaritons in the strong-coupling limit are made by placing layers of semiconductors at the antinodes of a planar optical cavity.
-In the semiconductor layers, photon absorption leads to excited states known as excitons, consisting of a hole in the valence band and an electron in the conduction band, which can then recombine into photons.
-If the $Q$-factor of the cavity is high enough, and the vertex coupling the photon and exciton states is strong enough, new eigenstates appear which are no longer purely photon or exciton, but a superposition of both.
+{\bf Experimental Method}.
+Exciton-polaritons in the strong-coupling limit were made by placing semiconductor quantum wells at the antinodes of a planar optical cavity.
+These semiconductor layers have excitons nearly resonant in energy with a cavity photon mode.
+If the $Q$-factor of the cavity is high enough, and the coupling of the photon and exciton states is strong enough, new eigenstates appear which are no longer purely photon or exciton, but a superposition of both.
 In other words, a photon in the cavity spends some fraction of its time as an excited electron-hole pair.